The Singapore Art Museum – Innocently Risque

 Singapore Arts Museum

-Whilst inside, this charming display greeted me and as I walked up the staircase to see the gallery, I cant help to notice the many wedding food recipes gracing the walls.
-I wonder if there is a hidden agenda here :P
+Whilst inside, this charming display greeted me and as I walked up the staircase to see the gallery, I can’t help to notice the many wedding food recipes gracing the walls.

 Singapore Arts Museum